Ratko Mladic, the 'Butcher of Bosnia'

 Flight and arrest

-In October 2004, former aides to the general began surrendering to the Hague war crimes tribunal as Belgrade came under intense international pressure to co-operate.
+In October 2004, his former aides began surrendering to the war crimes tribunal, as Serbia came under intense international pressure to co-operate.

 When Karadzic was detained in Belgrade in July 2008, speculation grew that Mladic's arrest would follow.
 But it was not until 26 May 2011 that police units descended on Lazarevo and surrounded Mladic's yellow brick house.

 When the officers moved in, the man who had vowed to never be taken alive surrendered quietly, and the two loaded guns he kept for protection lay untouched.
 He was 69 and had already suffered a stroke, partly paralysing his right arm.